BaseMax/BaseMax.Github.io/_posts/2019-02-23-Attend the Linux User Group LUG in 2019-02.md

 - How to use GIT?
 - Doing a GIT project?
 - How using Github site?
+- Accesses and Sudo
+- Introducing several Linux commands and applications

 -----------

+### What is LUG?

 #### What is Open Source?